 Before a criminal prosecution is initiated, the alleged crime must first be investigated.
 The investigative process begins with some type of report.

-This can be a formal statement provided by a witness at the police station directly to an officer or it can simply be a call to 911 by someone asking for assistance.
+This can be a formal statement provided by a witness at the police station directly to an officer, or it can simply be a call to 911 by someone asking for assistance.

 Once a crime has been reported to law enforcement, the relevant agency - either the police or the Sheriff's department - will respond.
-If the situation constitutes an emergency, law enforcement will be dispatched immediately to contact the reporting party and/or the suspect.
+If the situation constitutes an emergency, law enforcement will be dispatched immediately to contact the reporting party and the suspect.

 In other cases, a detective may be assigned to investigate prior to any arrests being made.
-In some cases, a they may use a police lineup in an attempt to get an eyewitness to identify a suspect.
+In some cases, they may use a police lineup in an attempt to get an eyewitness to identify a suspect.

 Whether no arrest was initially made or the alleged perpetrator was arrested and bailed out, a detective will typically be assigned to conduct an investigation.

-This process can take days, weeks, months, or even years depending on the complexity of the alleged crime and how busy law enforcement is.
+This process can take days, weeks, months, or even years, depending on the complexity of the alleged crime and how busy law enforcement is.
 The investigative stage of the case is critical as it presents an opportunity for prefiling intervention.

 By presenting an effective defense position to the detective, the case may be dropped prior to formal charges being filed.
+In California, the courts have consistently rejected ignorance of the law as a defense.

 Filing the Complaint - Criminal Charges